Psoriatic Arthritis (cont.)

 Some people with psoriatic arthritis have eye symptoms, including eye inflammation (conjunctivitis), and inflammation of the iris (iritis), the colored part of the eye.
 Children with juvenile psoriatic arthritis (see below) are examined annually by an eye doctor to check for eye problems.

-Inflammation may occur where your muscles and tendons connect to the bones, especially in the heel and the sole of the foot.
+Pain and inflammation may develop where your muscles and tendons connect to the bones, especially in the heel and the sole of the foot.

 Initial symptoms of psoriatic arthritis may be severe.
 If symptoms are only in the foot or toe, they may be mistaken for those of gout.
 (People with psoriasis can have gout.
 Looking at the joint fluid for gout crystals usually can make the diagnosis clear.)
 Other people with psoriatic arthritis may only have stiffness and pain and few physically obvious problems.
 People with HIV often have more severe skin symptoms.